 As part of the exemption approval process, council committed to adhere to the sound contracting principles detailed in section 104(3) of the Local Government Act 2009, specifically through a number of proposed safeguards to ensure openness and transparency with regard to the related transactions.
 Correspondence from the then Minister of Local Government dated 24 September 2019 (refer Attachment 1) confirmed approval of the exemption (for both council's retail and commercial tenancies).
 Further, this approval conditioned the exemption on compliance with the activities proposed by council to address the sound contracting principles as outlined in council's letter to the then Department of Local Government, Racing and Multicultural Affairs dated 10 September 2019 (refer Attachment 2).
-Specifically, this requires that the following condition be met, "each lease/sublease to be approved by the Economic Development Committee and then full council prior to its execution (agendas, papers and minutes all publicly accessible)".
-This process will be utilised for each individual retail (and future commercial) lease arrangement, noting that the relevant council committee for such matters is now the Ipswich Central Redevelopment Committee.
+Specifically, this requires the following condition be met "each lease/sublease to be approved by the Economic Development Committee and then full council prior to its execution (agendas, papers and minutes all publicly accessible)".
+(Note: all related precinct matters are now managed by the Ipswich Central Redevelopment Committee).
+This process will be utilised for each individual retail (and future commercial) lease arrangement.

-This paper is seeking council's approval to enter into an agreement for lease for a food and beverage tenancy associated with the Nicholas Street Precinct redevelopment utilising the process detailed above.
-The agreement for lease relates to a sub-lease for one of the ground floor tenancies in the Metro B building on the corner of Nicholas Street and Union Place being 2BK1 (26 m2).
-Council holds the leasehold interest from Queensland Rail (Lease Dealing No. 601375840) over the Metro B building with the long-term lease expiring on 27 November 2077.
-The Metro B building impacts part of lot RP157021 (over the rail line).
+This paper is seeking council's approval to enter into an agreement for lease for a food tenancy associated with the Nicholas Street Precinct redevelopment utilising the process detailed above.
+The agreement for lease relates to a sub-lease for one of terrace tenancies in the Metro B building which fronts/overlooks Union Place being 2B01 tenancy (100 m2).
+Council holds the leasehold interest from Queensland Rail (Lease No. 601375840) over the Metro B Building with the long-term lease expiring on 27 November 2077.
+The Metro B Building impacts part of lot 1RP157021 (over the rail line).